 This is because e-licenses typically override user rights under the Copyright Act.
 Fortunately, since we pay for access to these resources, the terms are often much better than those available under user rights, so you are strongly encouraged to always first check to see if you can obtain a particular resource through the Library.

 Can I hyperlink to the e-resource (so my students can access it themselves)?

 Yes!
 In general, the best way to share journal articles, book chapters and other online content with your students is to provide them with a link to a library resource.
 That way, students can download, read, and make a copy of the item for their own personal use, which does not infringe copyright.
-E-resources already subscribed to by the Library, or freely available on the web, may be linked to in Blackboard.
+E-resources already subscribed to by the Library, or freely available on the web, may be linked to in D2L.
 This method creates stable links that allow students to access library-licensed electronic resources on and off campus.
 Check out the permalinks section for help.

 Recording in class

 Can I record and distribute my lectures?